-- 31) Old culverts and/or construction materials shall be removed from the site to an approved landfill site or the responsible licensee and/or shareholder's storage facility by December 1st of each year. - 32) Unless otherwise authorized, all crossing reclamation requires the site to be returned to a state consistent with the undisturbed channel, bank, and boundary upstream and downstream from the crossing installation. - 33) Restored sites must approximate the channel alignment and be re-established to the elevation, size (depth and width) and substrate of the pre-install site conditions of the watercourse.

-- 34) Unless the responsible licensee and/or shareholder can specifically demonstrate (supply sections) that the following information is within an operating plan, they must prior to crossing reclamation for crossing situations as identified in condition 22 above, provide to the Area Forester information respecting: - i) name of road (or operating area) - ii) UTM location - iii) name of water course (if unnamed, state as such) - iv) type of crossing (include number and size of culverts) - v) estimated start and completion dates of work - vi) name of project supervisor - 35) Unless the responsible licensee and/or shareholder can specifically demonstrate (supply sections) that the following information is within an EIS, FMA, FMP or operating plan they must, prior to crossing reclamation for crossing situations as identified in condition 22 above, provide to the Area Forester proposed measures to mitigate or prevent any potential impact of the proposed reclamation on aquatic and/or riparian habitats, including erosion and/or sediment control plans.
-If the responsible licensee and/or shareholder wants to use their own SOPs or BMPs to address the requirements, they must supply the SOPs/BMPs for approval in the operating plan. - 36) All disturbed shoreland shall be stabilized immediately by re-vegetating right of ways including road driving surfaces by re-establishing vegetation and reforesting the disturbed area with species that are representative of pre-harvest site conditions and plant communities.
+- 31) Old culverts and/or construction materials shall be removed from the site to an approved landfill site or the permittee's and/or responsible shareholder's storage facility by December 1st of each year. - 32) Unless otherwise authorized, all crossing reclamation requires the site to be returned to a state consistent with the undisturbed channel, bank, and boundary upstream and downstream from the crossing installation. - 33) Restored sites must approximate the channel alignment and be re-established to the elevation, size (depth and width) and substrate of the pre-install site conditions of the watercourse. - 34) Unless the permittee and/or responsible shareholder can specifically demonstrate (supply sections) that the following information is within an operating plan, they must prior to crossing reclamation, provide the following information to the Area Forester: - i) name of road (or operating area) - ii) UTM location - iii) name of water course (if unnamed, state as such) - iv) type of crossing (include number and size of culverts) - v) estimated start and completion dates of work - vi) name of project supervisor - 35) Unless the permittee and/or responsible shareholder can specifically demonstrate (supply sections) that the following information is within an EIS, FMA, FMP or operating plan they must, prior to crossing reclamation assess and document proposed measures to mitigate or prevent any potential impact of the proposed reclamation on aquatic and/or riparian habitats, including erosion and/or sediment control plans.
+If the permittee and/or responsible shareholder wants to use their own SOPs or BMPs to address the requirements they must supply the SOPs/BMPs for approval in the operating plan. - 36) All disturbed shoreland shall be stabilized immediately by re-vegetating right of ways including road driving surfaces by re-establishing vegetation and reforesting the disturbed area with species that are representative of pre-harvest site conditions and plant communities.
 When re-vegetating exposed soils to reduce the likelihood of erosion and sedimentation, clean rock riprap, ditch blocks, silt fencing, planting, slash spreading, erosion control blankets or a combination thereof to achieve long term erosion control.